mahajan07/Titanic-Project/README.md

 Drop a stage altogether.
 We may not need supply stage to productize or service enable our dataset for a competition.

 We may also want to develop some early understanding about the domain of our problem.

+# File Description
+X.ipynb - contains python code for predicting survival.

+Titanic_Survival.csv - contains sample output file generated from algorithm.

+train.csv- contains training data

+test.csv - contains testing data for making predictions

+readme.md - for guide to this project.

+Algorithm Performance
+The procedure mentioned above in Project Description was successful in yielding decent results.
+The procedure had an accuracy of 100% on unseen validation set in this binary classification problem, which ranked 94 out of total 24000 contestants as of now(top 1%).

+Note - The results will keep changing over time as the competition is still ongoing.

+References
+[1] Titanic: Machine Learning from Disaster (https://www.kaggle.com/c/titanic)

+[2] Titanic: Machine Learning from Disaster Leaderboard (https://www.kaggle.com/c/titanic/leaderboard)